clusterio/clusterio/docs/configuration.md

 ### controller.auth_secret

-Base64 encoded authentication secret used to verify tokens issued to slaves, users, and sessions.
+Base64 encoded authentication secret used to verify tokens issued to hosts, users, and sessions.
 This should contain 256 bytes of random data, and if changed will cause all tokens become invalid.
 Keep this secret if leaked an attacker could easily compromise the cluster.